Skip to the main content

 • Strength Required Lift up to 5 kg

 Hours of work vary.
 Medical laboratory assistants may work full time, part time, or casual relief hours.
 In diagnostic labs they may rotate day, evening, and night shifts.
 This may include weekends and holidays.
-In research labs they often work standard weekday hours.
+Research labs, insurance companies, and mobile clinics often expect standard weekday work hours.

 Medical laboratory assistants may spend a lot of time standing or sitting in a lab.
+They may need to lift heavy objects.
 They may have to perform repetitive tasks.
-They must follow safety precautions.
-These measures reduce the risk of exposure to infectious body fluids, dangerous chemicals, or hazardous radiation.
+To avoid injury, they must use ergonomically correct practices.
+They must follow safety precautions to reduce risk of exposure to infectious body fluids, dangerous chemicals, other biohazards, or hazardous radiation.

 Interests & Abilities